All-Hands-AI/OpenHands/docs/modules/usage/how-to/headless-mode.md

-# Running in Headless Mode
+# Running in Headless / CLI Mode

 You can run OpenHands via a CLI, without starting the web application.
 This makes it easy to automate tasks with OpenHands.
 There are 2 main modes of operation:

 * **Headless** : Designed for use with scripts
 * **CLI** : Designed for interactive use via a console

+As with other modes, the environment is configurable via environment variables or by saving values into [config.toml](https://github.com/All-Hands-AI/OpenHands/blob/main/config.toml.template)

 ## With Python
 To run OpenHands in headless mode with Python,